hironull/anihub-v1/README.md

 ### Vercel

-Host your own instance of <a href="https://anihub-seven.vercel.app/">AniHub</a>  on vercel
+Host your own instance of <a href="https://anihub-seven.vercel.app/">AniHub</a> on Vercel

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/hironull/anihub-v1)